No products in the cart.

 These settings help in validating your customers’ address using EasyPost, UPS, USPS, Addressfinder API, and Country Specific.
 The settings are as shown below:

 - EasyPost Address Validation – Select the EasyPost option to enable EasyPost address validation, the further setting appears as shown in the screenshot below.

-- UPS Address Validation – Once you have selected UPS option for address validation, following settings appear as shown in the below screenshot.
+- UPS Address Validation – Once you have selected the UPS option for address validation, the following settings appear as shown in the below screenshot.

 UPS Username, UPS Password & UPS License Key – Enter your UPS credentials in the respective fields.
 If you do not have these credentials, register with UPS.
 Once you have logged in to your UPS account with your credentials, request for an access/license key.